akchaud5/Assignment-5/OnlineStoreApp/README.md

 - **ZipcodeVerifierService**: Validates US zipcode format and identifies state region
 - **TaxCalculatorService**: Calculates sales tax at default rate (7%) or by state
 - **AgeVerificationService**: Verifies if a user is an adult (18+) or calculates years until adulthood
-- **LastViewedProductService**: Tracks and retrieves recently viewed products for users
+- **LastViewedProductService**: Tracks and retrieves recently viewed products using cookies

 ### Member Features
 - Shopping cart functionality